New York City's Central Park and surrounding buildings

 IM Photo / Shutterstock

-The Best Cheap Hotels in New York City for 2023
+The Best Cheap Hotels for New York City for 2024

-By "cheap," I don't mean some fleabag only a notch above a bench at the Port Authority Bus Terminal.
-I simply mean these hotels are affordable.
+It's probably a good idea to say that by cheap, I don't mean a fleabag a notch above a bench at the Port Authority Bus Terminal.
+I just mean these hotels are affordable.

 Pauline Frommer

-The Hotel St. James is a stalwart of the NYC affordable lodgings scene that spent its pandemic downtime productively, renovating all guest rooms.
+The Hotel St. James is a stalwart of the New York City affordable hotel scene that spent its pandemic downtime productively, renovating all guest rooms.
 I'm happy to say a rise in rates didn't accompany the upgrades.
-Still, you'll sleep on stiff mattresses in rooms decorated with the type of mass-produced furnishings that can be a bit depressing.
-Fortunately, the front desk staff members are all super-friendly and the location, one block off Times Square, is a good one for avid theatergoers.
-To read our full review, click here.
+Still, you'll sleep on a somewhat stiff mattress in a room decorated with mass-produced furnishings that aren't especially cheery.
+Fortunately, the front desk staff members are super-friendly, and the location just one block off Times Square, is a good one for avid theatergoers.
+To read the full Frommer's review, click here.

 Pauline Frommer

 The Carlton Arms Hotel may be the scruffiest place on this list.
 But because the owners bring in artists to create unique environments in each room (see above and below for examples), most guests don't care that the furnishings are old and the beds can be saggy.
-Prices are very appealing here, even during seasons when the city is extremely busy.
+Prices are very appealing here, and they don't increase significantly in high season.
 To read our full review, click here.

 Carlton Arms Hotel New York City